Get ready for the annual TOT: HOT OR NOT Melbourne Christmas Activity Advent Calendar!

-Enjoy the annual Myer Christmas Windows for the 66th year while meeting the mischievous Peter Rabbit and his adorable woodland friends.
+Enjoy the annual Myer Christmas Windows for the 67th year while meeting the characters from classic Disney films.

 Myer Christmas Windows Myer Melbourne Bourke Street

-Each year we whip on our aprons and whip up a Gingerbread House thanks to the kits at Gingerbread Folk that we purchase as a fundraiser from Hobsons Bay Toy Library.
+Each year we whip on our aprons and whip up a Gingerbread House using a Gingerbread House DIY Kit.
+It's delicious and decorative fun!

 The key to great gingerbread house styling – stick to two or three colours!

-See City of Melbourne’s annual Christmas Projections at three locations in the city.
+See City of Melbourne’s annual Christmas Projections at two locations in the city.

-As a family of book lovers we have adopted the Icelandic Christmas Eve tradition of Jolabokaflod, or “Christmas Book Flood”.
-We give and unwrap new books on Christmas Eve, eat chocolate and cosy up with family, reading into the night.
+As a family of book lovers we love the idea of the Icelandic Christmas Eve tradition of Jolabokaflod, or “Christmas Book Flood”.
+It's when you give and unwrap new books on Christmas Eve, eat chocolate and cosy up with family, reading into the night.